Last updated: 3rd August, 2018

 - Any other information which may be collected in the course of our interactions with you.

-Please note that sometimes we will require you to provide additional personal information, and sometime sensitive personal information, such as disability and health requirements if this is the scope of a project where we are interacting with you or we are provided with this information in the course of our business.
+Please note that sometimes we will require you to provide additional personal information, and sometimes sensitive personal information, such as disability and health requirements if this is the scope of a project where we are interacting with you or we are provided with this information in the course of our business.

 How do we collect information about you?